citygml4j/citygml-tools/README.md

-  remove-apps    Remove appearances from city objects. to-local-apps  Convert global appearances into local ones. clip-textures  Clip texture images to the extent of the target surface. subset         Create a subset of city objects based on filter criteria. filter-lods    Filter LoD representations of city objects. reproject      Reproject city objects to a new coordinate reference system.
+  remove-apps    Remove appearances from city objects. to-local-apps  Convert global appearances into local ones. clip-textures  Clip texture images to the extent of the target surface. merge          Merge multiple CityGML files into a single file. subset         Create a subset of city objects based on filter criteria. filter-lods    Filter LoD representations of city objects. reproject      Reproject city objects to a new coordinate reference system.